Disc Spring

 Quality manufacturing according to industry standards with reliable testing and material values.

-Frequently Asked Questions
+Frequently Asked Questions(FAQ's)

 A disc spring is a conical ring-shaped spring made from high-strength spring steel, designed to deliver high axial force within a very compact installation space.
 It is also commonly referred to as a Belleville washer or conical spring washer.